Security & disclosure policy

 • Social engineering attacks against Jelleo personnel

-Jelleo also maintains a public ruleset for Anthropic's Claude Code security-guidance plugin at jelleo.com/guidance (source: github.com/Copenhagen0x/solana-security-guidance).
-Issues in those rules — false positives, missed cases, regex DoS — are reported via the ruleset's own SECURITY.md rather than here.
-Same email (security@jelleo.com) reaches both queues.
+Jelleo maintains the open Solana Security Standard — 52 rules across 8 surfaces (source: github.com/Copenhagen0x/solana-security-standard).
+Issues in those rules — false positives, missed cases, regex DoS — are reported via the standard's own SECURITY.md rather than here.
+The same email (security@jelleo.com) reaches both queues.

 For findings Jelleo produces